ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 layout: post
 title: From the RoR world to the kingdom of express.js.
 Part 1.
 ---
-I’ve been writing API-applications with Ruby on Rails for years and it satisfies me a lot.
-Usual instruments that provides the desired usability are:
+I have been writing API-applications with Ruby on Rails for years and i am pretty satisfied with it.
+Usual instruments that provide the desired usability are:

 1. [Rails::API](https://github.com/rails-api/rails-api) is a bit more lightweight and faster Rails
 2. PostgreSQL as a relational database
-3. [Active Model Serializers](https://github.com/rails-api/active_model_serializers) for configuration the response's appearance.
+3. [Active Model Serializers](https://github.com/rails-api/active_model_serializers) for configuration the response's appearance

 This scope is a good fit for me.
-However, in these few-post series, I’ll look at the basics of obtaining rails-like `node.js` API instead.
-Probably you have a question: why?
-Because of several reasons.
+However, in these few-post series, I’ll look at the basics of the obtaining rails-like `node.js` API instead.
+There are several reasons for that.

-Firstly, last year I’ve seen a greater rise of microservices popularity.
-Separating the large monolithic applications into microservices allows us to use not only rails applications.
+Firstly, last year we saw a huge rise of microservices popularity.
+Separating the large monolithic applications into microservices allows us to replace rails applications with something else.

-Moreover, in some cases it would be better to avoid the such heavyweight framework as rails.
+Moreover, in some cases it would be better to avoid such heavyweight framework as rails.
-Plus, when you write a Node.js application, you're writing and learning Javascript.
+Plus, when you write a `node.js` application, you're writing and learning Javascript.
 And the lifelong practice of learning is what makes us humans and our lives worthwhile.

-So I decided to make a try and "translate" the familiar stack of technologies with Javascript.
-I want to stress that I don't have a lot of experience with `node.js` so this article should not be considered as a perfect example.
+So I have decided to make a try and to "translate" the familiar stack of technologies into Javascript.

-In this part I describe how to setup project that based on features of [express.js](http://expressjs.com/).
-As a first step I am going to create the simple CRUD logic for models that I gave the name `article`.
+In this part I am going to describe how to setup project that is based on the features of [express.js](http://expressjs.com/).
+As the first step I am going to create a simple CRUD logic for models that I gave the name `article`.

 ## 1. Create new express application

-Let's start by installing `express-generator` (it installs `express` at the same time):
+Let's get it going by fetching `express-generator` (it installs `express` as an ensemble):

 ```bash
 npm install -g express-generator
 ```

-Once we’ve done, we can generate new application and then install dependencies:
+Once we're done, we can generate new application and set dependencies up:

 ```bash
 express example-express-api